ndepoel/FSR3Unity/README.md

 This section goes more in-depth on how the implementation of FSR2 into Unity was accomplished, as well as the rationale behind some of its design decisions.
 For more information on how the FSR2 algorithm itself works, see the [official documentation on Github](https://github.com/GPUOpen-Effects/FidelityFX-FSR2#the-technique).

+### Supporting unsupported platforms

+Officially, FSR2 only offers support for DX12 and Vulkan, with DX11 and Xbox implementations available at request for licensed developers.
+So how did we manage to get FSR2 working on OpenGL, MacOS and PlayStation?

+FSR2 for Unity relies heavily on Unity's ability to cross-compile HLSL and translate code to other shader languages.
+As it turns out, FSR2's shader codebase consists largely of very straightforward and portable HLSL code.
+Only a few shader keywords were necessary to make these shaders compile for DX11 and OpenGL Core in Unity, with a couple of additional patches and hacks required to make them work in Metal and PSSL as well.
+Additionally by translating FSR2's C++ backend code to C# code using Unity's APIs, we take advantage of Unity's platform abstractions to implement compute shader dispatch and resource management for all the platforms that we want to support.

+With Metal, the biggest limitation is its lack of texture atomics.
+FSR2's HLSL code uses three of those operations: `InterlockedAdd`, `InterlockedMin` and `InterlockedMax`.
+These allow values to be accumulated between multiple threads, without the risk of one thread overwriting another thread's write actions.
+In order to "just make it compile" I redefined these functions as simple, non-atomic code blocks.
+This was already enough to make FSR2 work on Metal and there were no obvious visual issues caused by this hack.
+It should be possible to properly reimplement these atomic functions by using a compare-and-swap technique, but I've decided to leave well enough alone for now.

+For PSSL, the main missing element were type definitions for the various float and vector types that FSR2 uses.
+These are all defined in a single common header file (`ffx_common_types.h`) and are primarily aimed at HLSL and GLSL as expected.
+PSSL uses different type names so in order to make the FSR2 shaders compile for PS4/5, I added the required type definitions to this header file.
+Additionally, the FSR2 shader code uses two type qualifiers (`unorm` and `globallycoherent`) that PSSL doesn't understand.
+I simply defined these keywords as blanks, which was enough to make the shaders work.
+Again there is probably a proper way to redefine these keywords using PSSL equivalents, but I haven't found the correct ones yet.

+These hacks mean that technically speaking, the FSR2 shaders are not 'correct' on Metal and PSSL.
+However during my testing I have not seen any problems or visual artifacts caused by these modifications, and the results look as good as they do on any other platform.
+It's certainly possible that there are issues that I haven't seen yet, particularly in applications with heavy use of high contrast colors and HDR lighting, but until I see a clear example of this I'm going to leave things as-is.

 ### Built-in Render Pipeline upscaling

 FSR2 for Unity performs upscaling by manipulating the camera's viewport parameters ahead of rendering, then restoring them during the post-processing phase and outputting the upscaled image directly to the camera's backbuffer.
 This approach has several advantages and drawbacks: